erikdubois/AntergosI3/README.md

     ./6_smb_vx.sh

-# 13. EXTRA i3-gaps
+# 13. Gaps or no gaps

+Additional i3-gaps - not needed

 You can not have i3 and i3-gaps.

 It is a choice you have to make.
+You can take a look at the pictures above how it looks.

 	./7_i3-with-gaps_v26.sh